-In 2015-16, all of our incoming freshmen received financial assistance.
-More than $23 million in Nazareth College grant/scholarship assistance has been awarded in the current academic year.
-Nazareth graduates are educated in managing money and land jobs that enable them to repay loans.
-While colleges nationwide have an average student loan default rate of 11.8%, and private four-year institutions average 6.3%, only 3.6% of Nazareth's graduates fall into that category, according to the latest data from the U.S. Department of Education.
+Nazareth's graduates learn about managing money and land jobs that enable repaying loans.
+While the average student loan default rate is 11.8%, and private four-year institutions average 6.3%, only 3.6% of Nazareth's graduates fall into that category, according to the latest data from the U.S. Department of Education.

 Forms and guidelines to smooth your financial aid application process.